 Feltes emphasized that many policy areas are related to racial justice, and how many laws and regulations disproportionately affect communities of color.
 He cited his management of the Housing Justice Project and work with the Manchester NAACP among other groups, working against housing discrimination in New Hampshire.
 In the State Senate, Feltes worked on criminal justice reform and bail reform, which he said disproportionately impacts communities of color.
-Additionally, he believes the criminalization of marijuana has been a “disaster” and had particularly adverse impacts on communities of color.
+Additionally, he believes the criminalization of marijuana has been a “disaster” and has had particularly adverse impacts on communities of color.

-As Governor, Feltes would create an Office of Racial Equity to identify policies that have a disproportionate impact on communities of color, including health care, economic, and criminal justice disparities.
+As governor, Feltes would create an Office of Racial Equity to identify policies that have a disproportionate impact on communities of color, including health care, economic and criminal justice disparities.
 “The first step in combatting systemic racism is acknowledging that it exists, and Chris Sununu fundamentally won’t even do that,” said Feltes.

 In an email with The New Hampshire, Gov. Sununu said he has made diversity and inclusion a priority in New Hampshire since his first term.
 He cited his creation of the first Civil Rights Unit in the NH Department of Justice (DOJ) and the Governor’s Council on Diversity and Inclusion.
-This year, Sununu established the COVID-19 Health Equity Response Team to look into the virus’s disproportionate negative impacts on vulnerable communities.
+This year, Sununu established the COVID-19 Health Equity Response Team to look into the virus’ disproportionately negative impacts on vulnerable communities.
 Following the death of George Floyd, Sununu formed the New Hampshire Law Enforcement Accountability, Community, and Transparency Commission with hopes of reforming the state’s law enforcement system.
 Additionally, Sununu signed an executive order with numerous police reform measures, including mandatory body camera use for state police.
 Sununu also established a Public Integrity Unit within the DOJ to look into cases of police misconduct.

 Health care access as well as reproductive health care have been one of the biggest policy conversations this election cycle, and the New Hampshire gubernatorial race is no exception.